-He is currently the CEO of Inpulse inc. a Silicon Valley company developing wearable technologies for the access control and payments industry.
+He is the founder of Inpulse inc. a Silicon Valley company developing wearable technologies for the access control and payments industry.
 In 2011 he believed that Knowledge technologies, digital identity, and wearable devices will be the next big thing and he strived to the creation of Inpulse inc. Since its origin he was part of the board of directors and guided the R&D team.

 Prior to Inpulse he led product design teams for Fortune 500 companies and early stage startups including: Vmware (Dell Technologies), HPE, Nimble Storage (acquired by HPE), and Sysdig inc. At Sysdig he led the design team to re-invent the user experience for the cloud native application security platform including auditing, compliance, detection, and prevention features.
 At VMware he managed a team of 18 designers and was in charge of three major platforms: Project Dimension (VMC on Dell), Project Olympus (Tanzu), and New Workloads Control Platform (Project Pacific).
 When originally hired at Vmware he was tasked of building the UX development structure and processes for the vSphere, VCD and VSAN Product Design team.
 The effort included establishing new strategies, introducing agile methodologies, and digital tools in order to increase product design quality and optimize cross-functional collaboration.